 Connecting your customer support software with your CRM

 To enable your support reps to see the full story of every customer in the app they use most, sync insights from your CRM into your support platform.
-With PieSync, you could set up a two-way sync to also have your customer satisfaction scores and other insights available on your CRM.
+If you are a HubSpot user, with Operations Hub, you could set up a two-way sync to also have your customer satisfaction scores and other insights available on your CRM.

 Connecting your CDP with your email marketing software